 The key message of the book is an honest, intellectual assessment of your own thinking.
-Good Strategy Bad Strategy is full of relevant and incisive cases in business, government and military sectors – presenting those fine strategies are built on sincere mindset.
+Good Strategy Bad Strategy is full of relevant and incisive cases in business, government and military sectors.
+It presents those fine strategies which are built on sincere mindset.

 Getting down to essentials, the book is divided into three major chunks:

 1. Good and bad strategies which addresses the differences between these two groups.